Shagedoorn1/AmitX/AmitGFX/roadmap.md

 2) Query BIOS
     - Get memory map (E820).
     - Store results in structured table in memory (for kernel)
-3) Load kernel
+3) Load mode32
     - Enable A20 line (for +1MB memory)
-    - Load raw kernel.bin from disk into 1MB
+    - Load raw mode32.bin from disk next to mode16
-    - Future: replace with FS loader (ext2)
+    - Future: replace with FS loader (ext2) (IDK where to put this now, maybe mode 64)
 4) Hand off to protected-mode
-    - Load small GDT for transition
-    - Set CR0.PE = 1 (duh)
     - Far jump into `mode32_entry` from `mode32.asm`

 ## if implemented ? [x] : []